redlibrarian/redlibrarian.github.io/_posts/2019-10-30-two-democracies.markdown

 direction, its own fate is strictly limited by the act of constitutionalizing power itself.
 Such limitations are done to protect capital, patriarchy, white supremacy, ableism, and a host of other inequalities.
-What we say last night, on the other hand, was the spontaneous expression of real democratic power, of a community coming together to act according to its values.
+What we saw last night, on the other hand, was the spontaneous expression of real democratic power, of a community coming together to act according to its values.
 They ran face to face with the power of the constituted state, the power of the public library as state